New bin at Fleetwood Marsh Nature Park

 Ten Thousand Poppies with Fleetwood Town Council

-Ten thousand poppies for Fleetwood, remembering the centenary of the end of World War One.
+Have you seen ten thousand poppies all over the streets of Fleetwood?
+They’re remembering the centenary of the end of World War One.
 Fleetwood Town Council and other community groups have been helping to mark this historic event.

-People have been collecting empty plastic bottles and carrying out craft sessions for months, to make the distinctive red flowers.
-They’ll be appearing in various amazing art installations to remember the fallen at venues all over Fleetwood.
+People have collected empty plastic bottles and carried out craft sessions for months, to make the distinctive red flowers.
+There are various amazing art installations to remember the fallen at venues all over Fleetwood.

 On behalf of Fleetwood Town Council, THANK YOU.